SimonDelord/tekton/README.md

 **Task5:** links the dev-git-repo to the dev environment via ACM \
 **Task6:** links the prod-git-repo to the prod environment via ACM \

+## PipelineRun - initial-app-setup-pipelineRun

+This pipelineRun is used when a developer wants to request an environment to deploy their app.

 ### Task1 - Create a dev-git-repo
 For this task, as usual, I did it the ugly way by running a script and using the GitHub API for creating a repo.\